 Counselling

-What is counselling?
+What is Therapy?

 We consider the therapeutic relationship to be an important factor in the change process, but not the only factor.
 We will work with you to identify and develop your own support networks as part of your longer-term change.
 Change can be a slow process and requires patience, kindness, honesty and mutual support.
 We believe these are available to all and actively encourage you to seek them out.

-How might counselling help?
+How might THERAPY help?

-Counselling may help if you think there are underlying issues linked to your use of substances or gambling.
+Therapy may help if you think there are underlying issues linked to your use of substances or gambling.
 Examples may include anxiety, depression, low self-esteem, difficult emotions, relationship problems, bereavement, traumatic life events or other difficult experiences.

-Counselling will help you explore your situation in a safe and non-judgmental environment.
+Therapy will help you explore your situation in a safe and non-judgmental environment.
 It may help you gain perspective and understanding about what is happening.
 It may also help you better manage your emotions and your relationship with yourself and other people.

 Our professional standards

 Professional standards are about service quality and safety – we consider high professional standards important in providing you with the kind of service that keeps your best interests as our highest priority.
-Our counsellors are members of the British Association of Counsellors and Psychotherapists (BACP) and adhere to the BACP Ethical Framework.
+Our therapists are members of the British Association of Counsellors and Psychotherapists (BACP) and adhere to the BACP Ethical Framework.
 Staff are committed to ongoing professional development as evidence of maintaining professional standards and competence to practice.
 More information about BACP ethical framework and professional standards: htps://www.bacp.co.uk/media/3103/bacp-ethical-framework-for-the-counselling-professions-2018.pdf

 Confidentiality